Friday, October 02, 2009

 Fruit Leather Made from Applesauce Puree

 Lightly grease dehydrator trays and spread puree evenly and thinly onto trays.
 Set temperature at 130-140° F. (55-60° C.) and dry until fruit leather feels dry and pliable, with no sticky spots.
 Remove from trays and cut into pieces.
 Roll in wax paper and fasten rolls with a strip of freezer tape.
-For long-term storage, put roll-ups in freezer
+For long-term storage, put roll-ups in freezer bags or quart yogurt containers and store in freezer.

 Anybody up for trying?
 It looks like fun to me!
 Now I just need to see if either I have one of those trays for my itty bitty dehydrator or if the father in law has one for his commercial sized one. :) Oh the fun of being able to store up food!
 I am loving it this year!